kemsky/creality-k1-xy-rails-mod/README.md

 **This mod does not change print area.**

+Should be compatible with regular K1 and K1C (not tested, likely heat sink needs to be replaced).

 This mod uses two MGN12 rails with MGN12H carriages for Y and one MGN9 rail with MGN9H carriage for X axis.

 It uses POWGE 7.7 mm belt and corresponding idler pulleys